aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-powerPoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert EXCEL to POWERPOINT via Python or Online App" h2="EXCEL to POWERPOINT conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EXCEL to POWERPOINT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and POWERPOINT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting EXCEL to POWERPOINT files.
+It is a two-step process that involves the use of Aspose.Cells for Python via .NET API to convert the EXCEL file to PDF and then Aspose.Slides for Python via .NET API to save the created PDF into the desired Microsoft PowerPoint format.
+The Aspose.Cells for Python via .NET API is a powerful tool that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It supports a wide range of features such as creating charts, applying formulas, and formatting cells.
+It also supports a variety of file formats such as XLS, XLSX, CSV, and ODS.
+The Aspose.Slides for Python via .NET API is a powerful tool that enables developers to create, manipulate, and convert presentations in various formats.
+It supports a wide range of features such as creating slides, adding text, and formatting slides.
+It also supports a variety of file formats such as PPT, PPTX, ODP, and PDF.
+The combination of Aspose.Cells for Python via .NET and Aspose.Slides for Python via .NET APIs makes it easy for developers to convert EXCEL to POWERPOINT files.
+It is a simple and efficient way to automate the conversion process and save time and effort.
+The APIs are easy to use and provide a wide range of features that make it a great choice for developers.

 {{% /blocks/products/pf/feature-page-summary %}}